Thoughts on taking a streetphotography workshop

 One of the most scary but at the same time most exciting things during your development-path is to step into the spotlight and show your work to others.
 Especially when these others are established names.
 Be prepared to receive criticism.
 It will help you in the long run.
 Yes it hurts, but when you want to make progress you have to be willing to receive feedback, both positive and negative.

 But at the same time be aware that the feedback of a teacher is also just an opinion.
-I had one workshop-teacher that really destroyed my work.
-I mean not even in a nice way but really destroyed it.
-And compared some of my pictures directly to his acclaimed portfolio-shots from a 20-year long career.
-I am still puzzled why he was so harsh and it kept me from enjoying photography for at least a few months.
+I had one workshop-teacher that was quite harsh and downplayed my work by comparing some of my pictures directly to his acclaimed portfolio-shots from a 20-year long career.
+To me being that harsh on a relative beginner seemed unfair and it actually kept me from enjoying photography for at least a few months.

 But other times getting feedback from a teacher or peers was very rewarding.
 Even if they criticise some of your work, you always learn from it and it really helps you to bring across your vision and helps you to grow as an artist.

 "Yes it hurts, but when you want to make progress you have to be willing to receive feedback"

 Work towards a goal

 Use a workshop as an integrated step in your development as a photographer/artist.
 Look at where you are, look at your skillset and define what your next logical step should be.
 The better you come prepared, the better you predefine what you want to achieve, the more likely you will get from it what you want.
 For a teacher it's also way easier to anticipate if you already have an idea where you are going.
 And that way you can truly benefit from your teachers experience buy asking hands-on tips and recommendations.

 "You always pick up something by observing how others work and by just talking to them"